hherzl/playground-kfvrjkrw/markdowns/welcome.md

     Log the invocation for method.
     Create the instance for response according to action (Paged, list or single).
-    Perform access to database through repository instance.
+    Perform access to database through DbContext instance.
-    If invocation for repository fails, set DidError property as true and set ErrorMessage property with: There was an internal error, please contact to technical support., because it isn't recommended to expose error details in response, it's better to save all exception details in log file.
+    If invocation for DbContext extension method fails, set DidError property as true and set ErrorMessage property with: There was an internal error, please contact to technical support., because it isn't recommended to expose error details in response, it's better to save all exception details in log file.
     Return result as Http response.

 Keep in mind all names for methods that end with Async sufix because all operations are async but in Http attributes, we don't use this suffix.